 Knowing which trading style suits you best is a difficult question to answer, but the choice you make is not permanent.
 In fact, many novice traders will experiment with some or all of the various styles before settling on a method and strategy that suits their lifestyle and the funds they have to risk.
 Whichever applies to you, it's important to find out, as the trading style you choose will have a profound effect on your trading outcomes and your ultimate profitability.

-Knowing which style suits you best remains a difficult question to answer, but luckily, this article will help you in multiple ways.
-First of all, it will explain all of the three styles in more depth, then it will identify the main differences between them, and lastly, it will compare them and provide an overall conclusion.
+This article will help you decide on the best trading style for you.
+First of all, it will explain all of the three styles in more depth, then it will identify the main differences between them and, lastly, it will compare them and provide an overall conclusion.

 So how do traders trade that quickly?
 Here are the 3 key tips:

 - They usually make decisions on lower time-frames, such as 1 to 5 minute charts.

 - They typically wait for a strong confluence of support and resistance levels to find setups with the highest probabilities.

 - Technical indicators also play an important role in a scalper’s strategy

 Usually these indicators are split into two different groups: 'Momentum' and 'Support and Resistance' (S&R).
 Some examples of momentum indicators include: the Stochastic Oscillator, the MACD (Moving Average Convergence Divergence) indicator, and the RSI (Relative Strength Index), whereas S&R refers to Keltner Channels, moving averages and Pivot Points.